amberjohnsonsmile/drink-tracker/README.md

 ## What technologies do you plan to use?

 * React Native (new technology) - frontend for mobile app
-* MongoDB - database
+* PostgreSQL - database
-* Mongoose - database queries
+* Knex.js - database queries
 * Cypress - end to end testing
 * Google Sign-In (stretch) - allow a user to sign in with Google
 * Google Calendar API (stretch) - integrate with user's calendar events